M Morel est souffrant et il n'y aura pas de cours de traductologie demain matin.

 Proposition de commentaire composé

-(The elements in red of course would not appear in your commentary, they are simply there to remind you that all these points need to be covered, sometimes briefly, sometimes more at length).
+(The elements in blue of course would not appear in your commentary, they are simply there to remind you that all these points need to be covered, sometimes briefly, sometimes more at length).

-(There are many, many ways of commenting on these extremely rich documents -certainly you would not be expected to include all the elements I am including here.
-However, it is best if you have at least something to say on almost all the following questions
+There are many, many ways of commenting on these extremely rich documents - certainly you would not be expected to include all the elements I am including here, by a long way.
+However, it is always best if you have at least something to say on almost all the following questions

 Who ? (is expressing themselves),